4ley/querywall/readme.txt

 = 1.0.5 =

-* Clear logs now and periodically added
+* Functionality to clear logs immediately and periodically added

 = 1.0.4 =